xiaoy110/Blog/_posts/2018-03-02-migrate redmine from 3.1.1 to 3.4.4.md

 ~~~
 there will be have some error that you cannot import.
 I found there have users and projects of table do not import to database

-the old database of the redmine don't have fields of default_version_id and default_assigned_to_id, so when you import the table of projects you should specify the fields like:</br>
+the old database of the redmine don't have fields of default_version_id and default_assigned_to_id, so when you import the table of projects you should specify the fields like:
 ```
 mysqldump redmind_product peojects > projects.sql
 insert into table(fields1,fields2)value(xxx,xxx)
 source /xxx/projects.sql
 ```
-another one you should truncate </br>
+another one you should truncate
 ```
 mysqldump redmind_product users > users.sql
 turncate users